Need some help learning some Basic Yoga Poses Names?

 1- It Increases muscles strength and flexibility

-As you know, as the baby grows in your body, it takes more energy and power to support the weight.
+As the baby grows inside your body, you’ll need more energy and power to support the weight.
 Prenatal Yoga helps strengthen the back, arms, hips, arms, and shoulders, helping with your posture and balance.

-Prenatal yoga is a great way to work around this tension by stretching muscles and stabilizing joints that will provide more muscle strength.
-Learn more about your pregnancy and delivery with this amazing Online Prenatal Course for Couples done by Hilary, Labor & Delivery Nurse.
+Prenatal yoga is a great way to work around this whole body tension by stretching muscles and stabilizing joints that will help more muscle strength.

 4- The best part: Prenatal Yoga will help to create a Special Connection with your Baby

 Any kind of Yoga practice will focus on improving breathing and circulation.
-With the better flow of blood, swelling might decrease, the immune system will improve, you will feel better and will be creating a healthy environment for your baby to grow and get ready to join you and your family.
+With the better flow of blood, swelling might decrease, your immune system will improve, which means that you will be creating a healthy environment for your baby to grow and get ready to join you and your family.

 7- Yoga during pregnancy encourages the Respiratory Practice for Labor